exaexa/werge/README.md

 As a possible source of confusion, the "my" and "your" versions are somewhat swapped (as implied by semantics):

-- With `git checkout mybranch; git merge otherbranch`, the conflicts contents will contain roughly:
+- With `git checkout mybranch; git merge otherbranch`, the conflicts will look roughly like this:
   ```
   <<<<< mybranch version ||||| merge base ===== otherbranch version >>>>>
   ```